Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/PROPOSAL.md

 # Intended usage:

 A description as to how the project will be used (describe the user interface).
+The user interface will be on the command line.
+Playlists will be in different colors from the songs, and the user will type in commands to control their playlist and the song currently playing.

+Furthermore, we will have it act like a shared playlist, so multiple clients can access it.

+User commands include:
+- add/rmv: Add and remove songs
+- play/pause/skip: Play songs (using a music player)
+- shuffle: Shuffle
+- view: See the entire playlist
+- search ___: Search for songs within the playlist by
+-   song title
+-   artist
+-   first letters of either title or artist (if the user inputs the first few letters and presses enter, program will print out a list of songs or artists starting with those letters)
+- menu: for a list of user commands

 # Technical Details: